in-der-kothe/exactly-once-semantics/README.md

 # Delivery guarantees in distributed systems

-The purpose of this repository is to raise awareness to some of the [fallacies of distributed computing](https://github.com/in-der-kothe/exactly-once-semantics/tree/theory/fallacies).
-It provides explanations and a strategy to handle them.
+The purpose of this repository is to raise awareness to some of ocurring problems in distributed systems. \
+It provides explanations and a strategies to handle them.

 The repository is divided in several branches which represent the different chapters / learnings:
 - The :book: / `theory` branches explaining the problems and thought experiments.